gasp-xyz/mangata-sdk/README.md

 # Getting Started

-Mangata SDK is a first library, built in typescript that provides easy methods for buying and selling assets on Mangata DEX.
-The main purpose is to save time for builders of client applications, primarily for algorithmic traders and frontend interface builders.
+The Mangata SDK is the TypeScript library that offers a wide range of convenient methods for effortlessly buying and selling assets on the Mangata DEX.
+Its primary objective is to streamline the development process for client applications, specifically targeting algorithmic traders and frontend interface builders.
+By utilizing the Mangata SDK, developers can significantly reduce time and effort required to integrate with the platform.

 ## Installation